mattrussi/gitlab-com-runbooks/docs/ci-runners/linux/manual-deployment.md

-# Linux CI/CD Runners fleet deployments
+# Linux CI/CD Runners fleet deployments when Ops/Deployer is down

+Please refer to [Blue/Green deployment](./blue-green-deployment.md) if `ops` and `deployer` are available.

 ## Recent Deployments